The Martial Compendium 5E

 Through a combination of sheer talent and rigorous training your physical prowess attains new heights.
 At 6th level, you may increase your lowest score among Strength, Dexterity or Constitution by 1.

-Attacks you make can use both your lowest two modifiers from among Strength, Dexterity and Constitution in place of your Strength or Dexterity modifier for the attack and damage rolls.
+Attacks you make can use your lowest two modifiers from among Strength, Dexterity and Constitution in place of your Strength or Dexterity modifier for the attack and damage rolls.
 The same holds true for determining your Grapple and Shove DC.

 Paragon Warrior